heimann/contacts/README.md

 card.build()
 ```

 **⚠️WARNING⚠️:** Contacts is a WIP and doesn't work yet.
-Feel free to help out or subscribe / star and following
+Feel free to help out or subscribe / star and follow
 along.
 I'll remove this when it's usable.